Kim Jae-youl: Early life and education

-Kim was born in 1968 as the second son of Kim Byung-kwan, the former chairman of the South Korean daily newspaper The Dong-A Ilbo.
+Kim was born on 14 October 1968.
+He is the second son of Kim Byung-kwan, the former chairman of the South Korean daily newspaper The Dong-A Ilbo.
+Through his father, Kim is the great-grandson of Kim Seong-su, the second Vice President of South Korea.

+He attended Cheong-un Middle School, where he was classmates with Chung Yong-jin and future brother-in-law Lee Jae-yong.
+After winning an art competition hosted by Hankook Ilbo, he attended high school abroad at Northfield Mount Hermon School.
 Kim completed his undergraduate studies at Wesleyan University, followed by a master's degree in international politics from Johns Hopkins University, and later earned an MBA from Stanford University.

 Career

+After completing his military service, Kim served as a consultant at Monitor Company for two years before continuing his studies at Stanford University.
+Kim then worked briefly at eBay from 2000 to 2001 before moving to corporate planning and management at Samsung.
+He joined Cheil Worldwide in 2002 as an executive before moving to Cheil Industries.
+There, he held management positions in Strategy Planning and Management Planning.
+He subsequently moved to Samsung Engineering, serving as President of Management Planning from 2011 to 2014, before returning to Cheil Worldwide as President of Sports Business.
+In 2018, Kim joined Samsung Economic Research Institute (SERI) as President of Sports Marketing Research.
+He was appointed Head of Global Strategy at SERI in 2020.

-After completing his studies, Kim worked briefly at eBay from 2000 to 2001 before moving to corporate planning and management at Samsung.
-He then moved into sports administration, becoming vice president and later president of the Korea Skating Union between 2010 and 2016.
+In sports administration, Kim became vice president and later president of the Korea Skating Union between 2010 and 2016.
 Kim held roles in the Korean Sport & Olympic Committee and participated in organizing major international competitions, including the 2014 Sochi Olympics and the Asian Games.
-In 2016, he joined the International Olympic Committee’s coordination commission for the 2022 Beijing Winter Olympics and became a member of the International Skating Union Council.
+In 2016, he joined the International Olympic Committee's coordination commission for the 2022 Beijing Winter Olympics and became a member of the International Skating Union Council.

 In 2022, Kim was elected president of the International Skating Union, making him the first non-European to lead the global governing organization.
 Kim was elected as a member of the IOC in 2023 through his role as the head of an international federation.

 Personal life

 Kim is married to Lee Seo-hyun, the second daughter of Lee Kun-hee, the former chairman of Samsung.
+They married in 2000, and have one son and three daughters together.